WRDSTech/documentations/10x Graph Web App Design Doc.md

 1. **Data Availability** : The system assumes that the data about companies and their relationships is available and can be obtained in a structured format that can be imported into Neo4j.
 2. **Data Quality** : The system assumes that the data is accurate and up-to-date.
 If the data is not reliable, the results provided by the system will also be unreliable.
 3. **User Load** : The system assumes that the load will be manageable with the proposed architecture.
-If the number of users or the rate of requests is significantly higher than expected, the system might need to be scaled up or out.
+If the number of users or the rate of requests is significantly higher than expected, the system might need to be scaled up or ou
 4. **User Behavior** : The system assumes that users will interact with the system in certain ways (e.g., by querying for specific companies, by exploring the graph visualization).
 If users interact with the system in unexpected ways, it might affect the performance or usability of the system.

 #### **Key Trade-offs:**